 These principles help us to:

 bring to life our beliefs on how to build our product and how can our

 vision become a reality

 facilitate a shared understanding by distilling the nature of what we’re

 building into simple and easy to digest statements

 evaluate new ideas and solutions by clearly putting them in perspective

-steer group discussions into the right direction and make them more productive
+steer group discussions into the right direction and make them more

-empower everyone to make decisions autonomously
+- empower everyone to make decisions autonomously

 assess our outcomes against what we believe in - a good way to keep us

 accountable of our decisions!

-Care about our contributors
+Care about our platform contributors

-to: we aim at having many teams building on top of
+to contribute to technically: we aim at having many teams building on top of

 it, so it has to be inclusive and accessible.
 We search for the best

 technical solutions but don't lose our strong focus on other developers’

-If we get things right at the first attempt, most likely we're not being as fast
+If we get things right at the first attempt, most likely we're not being as

-risks as much as we can.
+reduce risks as much as we can.

 Given this, we’ll optimise our development process for learning and for

 Case Study: Refunding customers during the upgrade